Farm Share Program

 Applications Accepted: July 1 until August 31, or until funds run out

-The summer and fall application cycles are designed to be available at the start of most farms' spring/summer and fall/winter seasons.
+The summer and winter application cycles are designed to be available at the start of most farms' spring/summer and fall/winter seasons.
 However, seasons may vary among farms, and some may offer CSA share subscriptions that span different seasons than those presented by Farm Share.
 For example, a farm might offer a "3-season CSA" that spans spring, summer, and fall.
 Or, the farm may offer a discount by signing up for a year-round share.
 If this is the case, please indicate in your application which season(s) your share spans.
 NOFA-VT aims to make this program as equitable and simple as possible and can provide a 50% subsidy on spring/summer shares and a 50% discount on fall/winter shares during the same application cycle if needed.
 Please contact [email protected] with any questions about your subsidy amount.

 What happens if my application is not accepted?